akaribrahim4317/SocialMedia/README.md

 5. Open the project files in Xcode and Android Studio
 6. Review the code and make sure you understand what it does.

+Customization
-Once you are comfortable with the basic components and navigation, you can modify the code.
+Once you are comfortable with the basic components and navigation, feel free to modify the code to suit your needs.

+Support
-If you have any issues or need help, feel free to contact with me.
+If you encounter any issues or need assistance, please feel free to reach out.